zenmetsu/docker_factorio_server/README.md

 Set the RCON password in the `rconpw` file.
 A random password is generated if `rconpw` doesn't exist.

+To change the password stop the server, modify `rconpw`, and restart the server.

-To "disable" RCON don't expose port 27015.
-It still runs, but nobody can access it.
+To "disable" RCON don't expose port 27015, i.e. start the server with `-p 34197:34197/udp` instead of `-P`.
+RCON still runs, but nobody is able to connect to it.

 # Container Details